aws-samples/karpenter-blueprints/blueprints/dynamic-disk-ebs-volume/README.md

 ## Requirements

 * A Kubernetes cluster with Karpenter installed.
 You can use the blueprint we've used to test this pattern at the `cluster` folder in the root of this repository.
-* A `default` Karpenter `NodePool` as that's the one we'll use in this blueprint.
-You did this already in the ["Deploy a Karpenter Default EC2NodeClass and NodePool"](../../README.md) section from this repository.
+* A Karpenter `NodePool` as that's the one we'll use in this blueprint.
 * You need to create an [IAM policy](iam-policy.yaml) and attach it to the role used by Karpenter deployment.

 ## Deploy